 Employment and career planning is an important part of the curriculum at Studio School.
-Through Program Mentors, Studio School maintains active placement assistance for both internship and employment.
+Through the Career Services Department, Studio School maintains active placement assistance for both internship and employment.
 However, as with any other institution, the college cannot guarantee job placement.
-The success of placement will depend, to a great extent, on the students' initiative and creative abilities shown in their portfolios.
-Every reasonable effort will be made to assist students in this portfolio preparation and to gain employment.
+The success of placement will depend, to a great extent, on the student initiative and creative abilities shown in their portfolios.
+Every reasonable effort will be made to assist students in portfolio preparation and pursuing employment.